 Hearing your loved one use any of these nicknames may alert you to the possibility that he or she may be using marijuana.
 If you suspect your loved one may be using marijuana, you might also recognize in them certain signs and symptoms of marijuana use:2,3,4

 - Preoccupation with visual, taste and audio stimuli.

 - Trouble with memory and ability to focus.

 - Dry mouth.

-As much as weed users would like to think that weed is an entirely harmless drug, it really is not.
-Marijuana use has not only been significantly linked with a number of short-term psychosocial problems – including problems with school, work, family, friends and the law – but has also been linked with several longer-term medical and mental health risks2:
+As much as regular users would like to think that weed is an entirely harmless drug, it really is not.
+Marijuana use has not only been linked with a significant number of short-term psychosocial problems—including problems with school, work, family, friends, and the law—but is also associated with several longer-term medical and mental health risks:1,2,4

 Other less common withdrawal symptoms include anger, irritability, anorexia, weight loss and strange dreams.12

 Marijuana addiction treatment often begins with detox for supportive withdrawal management followed by behavioral therapy and additional recovery work.
 Although many people perceive weed as harmless, chronic and compulsive use may be associated with a number of problematic mental and social effects.
 Professional substance rehabilitation programs can help people begin to recover before such negative consequences begin to mount.

 Luxury and executive marijuana rehab centers are known for offering addiction treatment in addition to many high-end luxuries, making your recovery process much more comfortable.
 If you can’t afford luxury or executive rehab treatment, however, there is always traditional rehab treatment—which offers the same quality addiction care but without the extra amenities or price tag.

 - Centers for Disease Control and Prevention.
 (2018).
 Marijuana and Public Health.